 Everyone is at risk for cavities, but some people have a higher risk.
 Risk factors include:

 - too many sugary or acidic foods and drinks

-- a poor oral hygiene routine (failing to brush or floss daily)
+- a poor oral hygiene routine, such as failing to brush or floss daily

 - not getting enough fluoride

 - eating disorders, such as anorexia and bulimia